 - An employee resigns after working for 5 years with a single employer

 - An employee passes away or suffers disability due to illness or accident

 Gratuity Calculation Formula

 Listed below are the components that go into calculation of gratuity amount.
 The amount is also dependent upon the number of years served in the company and the last drawn salary.

 N = number of years of service in a company

 B = last drawn basic salary plus DA

-For example, if Amit is an engineer who has worked with SF Company for 20 years of service and had Rs.25,000 as his last drawn basic plus DA amount, then,
+For example, you have worked with a company for 20 years of and had Rs.25,000 as his last drawn basic plus DA amount, then,

 Gratuity Amount for Amit = 20*25,000*15/26 = Rs.2,88,461.54

 However, an employer can choose to pay more gratuity to an employee.
 Also, for the number of months in the last year of employment, anything above 6 months is rounded off to the next number while anything below 6 months in the last year of employment is rounded off to the previous lower number.